SamBcht/qwanamiz/README.md

 ## License

-`qwanamiz` was created by Samuel Bouchut.
+`qwanamiz` was developed by the Canadian Research Chair in dendroecology and dendroclimatology by Samuel Bouchut, Marc-André Lemay, and Fabio Gennaretti.

+The Canadian Research Chair in dendroecology and dendroclimatology is based at the Groupe de Recherche en Écologie de la MRC Abitibi, Institut de Recherche sur les Forêts, Université du Québec en Abitibi-Témiscamingue, Amos, Québec J9T 2L8, Canada.

 It is licensed under the terms of the GNU General Public License v3.0 license.

 ## Credits